 Treatments

 Edmond is passionate about Chinese medicine and dedicated to using this wonderful healing system in the treatment and prevention of illness and disease.
 He believes in a patient-centred approach and encourages active participation in formulating a therapeutic management plan to optimise your health according to the principles and methods of Chinese medicine.
-Treatment options include: acupuncture, herbal medicine, moxibustion, cupping, acupressure massage, TDP lamp therapy and buqi therapy.
-Dietary advice, self-massage, relaxation techniques and remedial exercises (qigong) may be prescribed as part of a lifestyle management program to consolidate the benefits of treatment.
+Treatment options include: acupuncture, herbal medicine, moxibustion, cupping, acupressure massage and TDP lamp therapy.
+Dietary advice, self-massage, relaxation techniques and qigong (remedial self-healing exercises) may be prescribed as part of a lifestyle management program to consolidate the benefits of treatment.

 Acupuncture